-OBJ C1.2 Orange County shall continue to identify important sources of surface water pollution in Orange County and coordinate the development and implementation of pollution abatement devices, methods and programs with local governments, State, and Federal agencies.
+OBJ C1.2 Orange County shall protect and improve surface waters by identifying sources of pollution and coordinating the development and implementation of pollution abatement devices, methods and programs with local governments, State, and Federal agencies.
 (Added 12/00, Ord.
 00-25)

 - C1.2.1 Orange County shall maintain acceptable water quality standards for surface water bodies, ensuring an aquatic environment that meets or exceeds Orange County, State and Federal standards.
 (Added 12/00, Ord.
 00-25) - C1.2.2 Orange County shall continue to enforce water quality standards by identifying all point and significant non-point sources of water pollution, and expand programs to reduce the harmful impacts of these pollutants on the natural environment.
-Orange County shall implement projects to reduce pollutant loads as required by Basin Management Action Plans (BMAP) through the FDEP's TMDL program.
+Orange County shall implement projects to reduce pollutant loads as required by the County's Municipal Separate Storm Sewer System (MS4) National Pollutant Discharge Elimination System (NPDES) Permit and Basin Management Action Plans (BMAP) through the Florida Department of Environmental Protection Total Maximum Daily Load (FDEP's TMDL) program.
 (Amended 6/10, Ord.
-10-07) - C1.2.4 Orange County shall protect lakes and streams and continue to maintain a surface water monitoring program and follow the water quality guidelines of the Florida Department of Environmental Protection (FDEP) and Orange County Ordinances.
-(Added 12/00, Ord.
+10-07) - C1.2.3 RESERVED - C1.2.4 Orange County shall protect lakes and streams, continue to maintain a surface water monitoring program and follow the water quality guidelines of the Florida Department of Environmental Protection (FDEP) and Orange County Ordinances.
+(Amended 12/00, Ord.
 00-25, Policy 1.2.4; Amended 6/10, Ord.
 10-07) - C1.2.5 Orange County shall continue to protect shoreline vegetation by restricting the removal of desirable native vegetation through implementation of the Land Development Code and the Lakeshore Protection Ordinance requirements.
-(Added 12/00, Ord.
+(Amended 12/00, Ord.
 00-25, Policy 1.2.5-r; Amended 6/10, Ord.
-10-07) - C1.2.6 Orange County shall continue to improve design standards, monitoring, construction and maintenance requirements for stormwater retention/detention systems, and shall ensure compliance of these requirements to prevent degradation of the receiving surface water bodies.
+10-07) - C1.2.6 Orange County shall continue to improve design standards, monitoring, construction, and maintenance requirements for stormwater retention/detention systems, and shall ensure compliance of these requirements to prevent degradation of the receiving surface water bodies.
 These requirements shall be included in the Land Development Code and shall apply to all new projects.
 (Added 12/00, Ord.
-00-25, Policy 1.2.6-r) - C1.2.7 Orange County shall continue to implement the approved Wekiva River Protection Ordinance, the Econlockhatchee River Protection Ordinance, and the requirements of the Wekiva Parkway and Protection Act by continuing to adopt regulations in the Land Development Code and through the acquisition of environmentally sensitive lands within these basins to protect these river resources and other Outstanding Florida Waters and Outstanding National Resource Waters.
-These regulations and acquisitions shall ensure protection and maintenance of water quality, water quantity, aesthetics, open space, historical/archaeological resources, rare upland habitat, wildlife habitat, and floodplains and recreational values.
-(Added 12/00, Ord.
+00-25, Policy 1.2.6-r) - C1.2.7 Orange County shall continue to implement the approved Wekiva River Protection Ordinance, the Econlockhatchee River Protection Ordinance, and the requirements of the Wekiva Parkway and Protection Act by continuing to adopt regulations in the Land Development Code and through the acquisition of Environmentally Sensitive Lands within these basins to protect these river resources and other Outstanding Florida Waters and Outstanding National Resource Waters.
+These regulations and acquisitions shall ensure protection and maintenance of water quality, water quantity, aesthetics, open space, historical/archaeological resources, rare upland habitat, wildlife habitat, and floodplains and nature-based recreational values.
+(Amended 12/00, Ord.
 00-25, Policy 1.2.7-r; Amended 12/07, Ord.
 2007-20; Amended 6/10, Ord.
 10-07) - C1.2.8 Orange County shall continue to develop, prioritize, and implement feasible and specific criteria for water quality when applicable in accordance with the State's Class III water quality standards for all surface waters, lakes, and rivers.
-(Added 12/00, Ord.
+(Amended 12/00, Ord.
 00-25, Policy 1.2.8-r) - C1.2.9 Orange County shall on an ongoing basis identify and prioritize lakes that are in need of restoration, through the analysis of specific water quality parameters and following the water quality guidelines of the Florida Department of Environmental Protection (FDEP) and Orange County Ordinances.
-(Added 12/00, Ord.
-00-25, Policy 1.2.11-r) - C1.2.10 Orange County, in conjunction with the Water Management Districts and other State agencies, shall on an ongoing basis, seek funding and implementation of lake
+(Amended 12/00, Ord.
+00-25, Policy 1.2.11-r)